dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip link add name eth0.110 link eth0 type vlan id 110`

-The only type of VLAN supported by Linux is IEEE 802.1q VLAN, legacy implementations like ISL are not supported.
+The only type of VLAN supported by Linux is IEEE 802.1q VLAN; legacy implementations like ISL are not supported.

 You can use any name for a VLAN interface. `eth0.110` is a traditional format, but it's not required.